Learn

 Although my son is primarily interested in robotics engineering, he also looked at mechanical engineering at schools without robotics engineering programs.

-Both my husband and I graduated with engineering degrees from California Polytechnic State University (Cal Poly SLO).
-My husband earned both his Master’s and PhD from University of Southern California.
-I earned a law degree from Southwestern University.
+My husband and I graduated with engineering degrees from California Polytechnic State University (Cal Poly SLO).
+My husband earned both his Master’s and PhD from the University of Southern California, and I earned a law degree from Southwestern University.

 Here are the colleges my son applied to, the results, and merit awards offered.
 We didn’t (and knew we wouldn’t) qualify for any financial need.